 Cash balance plans are not always the easiest plans to understand.
-They are one of the best qualified retirements, but that doesn’t alleviate many of the questions.
+They are one of the best qualified retirement plans, but that doesn’t alleviate many of the questions.
 That’s why we have developed the cash balance plan FAQ.

 Among the many questions often asked about qualified retirement vehicles is whether they can be rolled over into an IRA.
 With a cash balance plan, you can roll over your funds into a rollover IRA as seen fit.

 Why would anyone want to do this?
 It is assumed that as circumstances change in one’s life, potential job changes are going to happen.
 When one leaves his or her job position at a former employer who offered a cash balance plan, they need to have options on where to put it should they leave.

 Yes you can.
 Because cash balance plans are deemed qualified IRS plans they are subject to the loan guidelines.
 You can borrow the lesser of 50% of your vested account or $50,000.
 Remember that most cash balance plans have a vesting schedule and the loan can only be based on the vested portion.